ZAG Entertainment: History

 In September 2021, the company established its first office in Latin America, located in Mexico City, for licensing and merchandising activities for ZAG's brands in Mexico and Central America.
 In February 2022, the company also opened an office in Buenos Aires, to expand its licensing and merchandising ZAG's brands in throughout South America (Argentina, Bolivia, Paraguay, and Uruguay).

 In 2023, founder Jeremy Zag revealed the new ZAG logo on Instagram, symbolizing a new phase for the company with a renewed visual identity.

-In May 2024, ZAG joined forces with French production company Mediawan to launch Miraculous Corp., a joint venture focused exclusively on the management, production, and expansion of the Miraculous franchise including the TV series.
+In May 2024, ZAG collaborated with French production company Mediawan to launch Miraculous Corp., a joint venture focused exclusively on the management, production, and expansion of the Miraculous franchise including the TV series.
 The new company is 60% owned by Mediawan and 40% by ZAG, with Jeremy Zag remaining as the project's founder and creative leader.